SelfHacked/django-outer-join/README.md

 1. The outer-join model must have a manual primary key, with the exception of M2M through models (see below).
 It could simply be the `on` field.
 The base models don't have this requirement.
 2. `base_manager_name` in the meta options must be specified, and it should be generated manager without an initial queryset filter.

-It is thus recommended to always have these set up for all outer-join models, in case the models will be used in relations in the future.
+**It is thus recommended to always have these set up for all outer-join models**, in case the models will be used in relations in the future.

 At the mean time, these steps must be take on the other side: